-The match ROM command, followed by a 64-bit ROM sequence, allows the bus master to address a specific

-DS199X on a multidrop bus.
-Only the DS199X that exactly matches the 64-bit ROM sequence will respond to the subsequent memory function command.
-All slaves that do not match the 64-bit ROM sequence will wait for a reset pulse.
+The match ROM command, followed by a 64-bit ROM sequence, allows the bus master to address a specific DS1994 on a multidrop bus.
+Only the DS1994 that exactly matches the 64-bit ROM sequence responds to the subsequent memory function command.
+All slaves that do not match the 64-bit ROM sequence wait for a reset pulse.
 This command can be used with a single or multiple devices on the bus.